 Youth workers will often find employment within local authorities or charities, but there are several other possible routes you may wish to explore once you have your degree.
 Graduates from the University of Sunderland have gone into a variety of roles, including mental health, social work, prisons, schools, housing agencies, children’s rights and counselling.
 Many youth work jobs are project based, covering issues such as poverty, homelessness, education and substance abuse.

 Our community and youth work courses

 Our youth work degree combines an honours degree with a professional qualification in youth work and is accredited by the National Youth Agency.
 As youth work is a vocation, you’ll have the opportunity whilst studying to get plenty of real-life experience, as placements are integral to the course.
-By the time you graduate, you will have spent at least 888 hours in professional practice, so you’ll be well prepared to enter the world of youth work.
+By the time you graduate, you'll have spent at least 800 hours in professional practice, so you’ll be well prepared to enter the world of youth work.

 You’ll gain a wide range of vital, practice-related skills if you choose to pursue a youth work degree at Sunderland, which will be invaluable in the workplace.
 To be a great youth worker, it’s important to learn to think strategically, have sound self-awareness and have the ability to empathise and be a good listener.
 You will also require excellent communication, planning and teamwork skills, and the modules you’ll study on our youth work course will ensure you graduate with these skills.

 If you already hold a bachelor’s degree, we also offer a postgraduate qualification.
 The MA Childhood and Youth Studies degree provides three different pathways depending on your interests, previous experience and career goals.